In Search Of The Perfect Portfolio: COVID-19 (1-Year) Update

 I hope you found that by-component breakdown of interest.
 But, now we get to the real deal.
 Putting it all together, how did the portfolio fare as a whole?

-To answer that question, I decided to put it up against the S&P 500, using the venerable SPDR S&P 500 ETF Trust (SPY) as my proxy.
+To answer that question, I decided to put it up against the S&P 500, using the venerable SPDR S&P 500 Trust ETF (SPY) as my proxy.
 Let's take a look.
 First of all, here is the PV graphic displaying the portfolio.
 As can be seen, Portfolio 1 is a simple 100% allocation to SPY, Portfolio 2 is the 30/20/50 allocation proposed in the 'perfect portfolio.'

 Source: Portfolio Visualizer Total Portfolio Backtest